 Conferences & Events

 We host an annual conference featuring state and national speakers, workshops, and a large exhibition.
-Our education and events lineup includes webinars, roundtables, a legislative dinner, budget workshops, and so much more.
+Our education and events lineup includes webinars, roundtables, a legislative reception, budget workshops, and so much more.

 Municipal Management Institute